galaxyproject/training-material/topics/climate/tutorials/pangeo-notebook/tutorial.md

 ## Plotting

 - To plot a map, you need to select a variable with data on geographical coordinates (latitude, longitude).
-- In addition coordinates need to be sorted (preferably in increasing order).
-This is not the case for "longitude" because they are expressed as 0 to 360.
-Let's shift them to -180 to 180.
+- In addition coordinates need to be sorted, and preferably in increasing order.
+This is not the case for the coordinate "longitude" which is given between 360 and 0.
+Let's shift the longitudes by 180 degrees so that they come in the range of -180 to 180.

 ### Shift longitudes